UBRoboticsWorkshop/WorkShops/3_programming/index.md

 - **open the example**
 - **Upload and test**

 ## 4.2.
-Use libraries to set up a WiFi / AP
+Use libraries to set up a WiFi / AP (ESP32 only supports 2.4GHz WiFi.)
 - **WiFi:**
 ```cpp
 #include <WiFi.h>